FutuneAI/ai-visibility-framework/diagnostic/visibility-diagnostic-framework.md

 After scoring, identify the lowest-scoring dimension.
 Address dimensions in this order:

 **If Dimension 4 (Infrastructure) is lowest:** Fix first.
-Content improvements have no impact if content cannot be crawled and indexed.
+Content improvements have no impact if the content cannot be crawled and indexed.
 Infrastructure is the prerequisite.

 **If Dimension 1 (Entity Definition) is lowest:** Fix second.
 Inconsistent entity definition means improvements to other dimensions will attribute value to a fuzzy or incorrect brand representation.